Introducing a New Way to Have a Global Experience

 Overlook Field School in Pennsylvania

-Students live and learn for four weeks at Overlook Field School, a 400-acre property in northeastern Pennsylvania designed by the Olmsted Brothers firm in the early twentieth century and currently being re-imagined by the fourth-generation owners and Nelson Byrd Woltz landscape architects.
+Students live and learn for four weeks at Overlook Field School, a 400-acre property in northeastern Pennsylvania designed by the Olmsted Brothers firm in the early twentieth century and re-imagined by the fourth-generation owners and Nelson Byrd Woltz landscape architects.
 The summer field school at Overlook offers students a unique opportunity to live, study and create on an evolving cultural landscape.
 With faculty and a visiting artist in residence, students examine the enduring connections between landscape, culture, and production.

-Faculty have periodically led field trips both within the US and around the world before or between quarters.
+Past study abroad programs have been held in Kyoto and Hong Kong.
+Additionally, faculty have periodically led field trips both within the US and around the world before or between quarters.
 Past field trips have included a four-day float trip down the Willamette River, a week in Oregon’s Kalmiopsis wilderness, a week studying landscape architecture in New York City, and several days studying London’s parks, gardens, and squares.
 Additionally, some studios require introductory site visits where students spend anywhere from a few hours to a week on site becoming familiar with the project.

 Our students also participate in study abroad programs offered by other departments within the College of Design, including: